the4thdoctor/dbaday/dbaday_new/content/en/_index.md

 #  DBA Appreciation Day
 ## The DBA Appreciation Day is an annual event happening the first Friday of July

-The DBA Day 2024 will be the 5th July 2024
+The next DBA Day will be the 4th July 2025

 * Is it your business data is safely stored?
 * Is it your data security taken care?